pirovc/ganon_benchmark/README.md

 ### 3) Obtaining reads

-A sub-set of a random 1 million reads from the complete set used to evaluate the tools is provided in this repository: reads/
+A sub-set of a random 1 million reads from the complete set used to evaluate the tools is provided in this repository under `reads/`.

 To get the whole read sets used, please follow the instructions at: https://data.cami-challenge.org/participate

 ### 4) Running the pipeline

-Configuration files used for generating the results presented in the manuscript are in files/config/.
-Files should be edited in a way the paths are correctly set.
 To test the commands before running, use the addition `-npr` parameter.

 	# Build all indices
 	snakemake --snakefile build/Snakefile --configfile files/config/build_complete_eval.yaml --use-conda --cores 48 -k > build.out 2>&1